detecttechnologies/Gitlab-CI-CD-Templates/knowledge-portal/central/README.md

 1. Go to `Settings >> Access Tokens`.
 2. Set `Token name = PUSH_TOKEN`.
 This is important and you can't choose any other name without modifying the source pipeline as well.
 3. Select the role `Maintainer` and `write_repository` as the scope of token.
-4. `Create project access token` will create a unique token for you that can then be shared with people setting up the `knowledge-portal/source` pipeline.
+4. `Create project access token` will create a unique token for you that can then be shared with people setting up people setting up individual `source` pipelines.